 Don’t quote me.
 (THE CHELSEA MARKET COOKBOOK)October 14, 2013

 One of my recipes in the book, originally titled ‘Market Fish Stew’, was retitled Provençal Fish Stew and likened to a bouillabaisse.
 While the use of leeks, fennel and pastis are typical of Provence, I have to admit my dish is way too simple (and adaptable) to hold court in the tradition of the bouillabaisse.
-If the recipe I developed for the Chelsea Market Cookbook is a speedboat, the bouillabaisse I ate at a tiny port restaurant in Marseille many years ago was a French naval ship.
+If the recipe I developed for the Chelsea Market Cookbook is a speedboat, the first bouillabaisse I ate at a tiny port restaurant in Marseille many years ago was a French naval ship.
 I didn’t really know what I was in for while I hunted for the historic soup, but my goal was to find the perfect place to eat it.
 It should be noted that this was before personal opinions could be publicly accessed with ease.
 I couldn’t look at scores of reviews, there was no googling to be done.
-These were my early days of culinary exploration and because there were less resources, I was honing the skill of spotting a real deal restaurant with each new travel.
+These were my early days of culinary exploration and because there were less resources, I was honing the skill of spotting a real deal restaurant on foot with each new travel.
 In seas of tourist traps, among hordes of menus and foreign words, finding the local gem just by scanning the immediate details became my superpower.

-I picked my spot and ordered a bouillabaisse.
+I found my spot and ordered a bouillabaisse.
 Soon after the waiter presented me with a plate of raw Mediterranean fish and various sea animals.
 However confused, I signed off with a nod.
-He disappeared leaving me to devour a whole basket of bread and rouille, a garlic and saffron ailoi named because it is the color of rust, a mandatory part of a bouillabaisse meant to be sunk in the bottom of the soup –not necessarily eaten as an appetizer.
+He disappeared leaving me to devour a whole basket of bread and rouille, a garlic and saffron ailoi named because it is the color of rust and a mandatory part of a bouillabaisse meant to be sunk in the bottom of the soup –not necessarily eaten as an appetizer.
 He came back with a huge bowl brimming with the seafood in an incredible broth, thick with fishy shrapnel and a little gritty with seasonings.
 As I worked my way through that bowl of perfectly cooked fish, my guy refilled broth from a tureen and bread/rouille as needed.
 It was impossible to stop eating, even though it was probably enough for four people.